Almost Automorphically and Almost Periodically Forced Circle Flows of Almost Periodic Parabolic Equations on S^1: Almost Automorphic and Almost Periodic Minimal Flows

 As a consequence, we have $v(0,\cdot)=\alpha\phi(u_0,g_0)+ \psi(u_0,g_0)$ for some $\alpha\not =0$ and $\psi(u_0,g_0)\in X_2(u_0,g_0)$.
 It follows from \eqref{exponential-separation} that $v(t,\cdot)\in {\rm Int}X^{+}\cup (-{\rm Int}X^{+})$ for $t$ sufficiently large, a contradiction to the periodic boundary condition.
 Therefore, $M$ is spatially homogeneous; and hence, $M$ is an almost $1$-$1$ cover of $H(f)$.

-(3) Since $M$ is uniformly stable, it then follows from Lemma \ref{stable-imply-linear-stable} that $M$ is linearly stable.
+(3) Because $M$ is uniformly stable, it then follows from Lemma \ref{stable-imply-linear-stable} (whose proof will be postponed in Section 5 as it is independent of the materials in Section 3) that $M$ is linearly stable.
 By (1), $M$ is almost $1$-$1$ cover of $H(f)$.
-Note that the uniformly stability of $M$ also implies that it is distal.
+Note that the uniform stability of $M$ also implies that it is distal (see \cite[Theorem II 2.8]{Shen1998}).
 Therefore, $M$ is $1$-cover of $H(f)$.

 (4) Since $\dim V^c(\omega)=0$, $M$ must be spatially homogeneous.
 Otherwise, by \eqref{E:center-dire-inho-1}, it is easy to see that ${\rm dim}V^c(\omega)\ge 1$.
 As a consequence, $M$ is a hyperbolic minimal set of \eqref{scalar-ode}.
 By \cite{ShenYi-2}, $M$ is a $1$-$1$ cover of $H(f)$. \end{proof}